flamato/awesome-crypto-art/README.md

 - Thanks to all artists who create wonderful contributions to humanity
 - Thanks to all technologists enabling art technologies and platforms
+- Thanks to everyone who enjoys the arts